rgaffere/Eco-Showcase/README.md

 **Eco** is a location-based mobile app that helps users discover social events happening nearby.
 Designed for spontaneity and real-world connection, Eco lets users find and share events in real time through a simple map interface and user-friendly feed.

-> 📱 Co-founded, designed, and engineered by [Your Name]
+> 📱 Co-founded, designed and engineered by Ryan G. and Nahom A.
 > 🚀 Available on the App Store

 ---